-Here we give you a labneh recipe to make labneh cheese, a fantastic idea for a healthy breakfast, a quick dinner, a snack or mezza.
+Here we give you a labneh recipe to make labneh cheese, a fantastic idea for a healthy breakfast, a quick dinner, a snack, or mezza.
 Labneh, labne or labaneh as it’s called in Arabic, is very popular in Lebanon, Syria and Palestine.

 The consistency of labneh is creamy.
 It reminds a little bit of Philadelphia cream cheese.
 You can make it at home with no hassle and no time, and you’ll always have fresh healthy cheese.
-A good yoghurt, or laban as it’s called in Arabic, and salt are the two ingredients you need.
+A good yogurt, or laban as it’s called in Arabic, and salt are the two ingredients you need.

-Generally, this yogurt cheese was made with ewe’s milk, but if you don’t have sheep’s milk, use cow’s milk, it also tastes great.
+Generally, this yogurt cheese is made with ewe’s milk, but if you don’t have sheep’s milk, use cow’s milk, it also tastes great.
 In Lebanon, when labneh is made of goat milk it’s called anbariz.